Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Dan R. Wewer - Raymond James & Associates, Inc.

 Okay.
 Chip, I wanted to ask you about the expense growth, particularly the Tour sponsorships.
 Are you expecting that to begin to peak in 2017?
-Do you think that's going (27:01) to wrap up the endorsement opportunities for Callaway or is this going to be continuing to grow in out years?
+Do you think that's when we're going to wrap up the endorsement opportunities for Callaway or is this going to be continuing to grow in out years?

 Oliver G. Brewer - Callaway Golf Co.